Ghost Funk Orchestra with Rudy De Anda

 Square Cat Vinyl is a one of a kind record shop in the Fountain Square Cultural District in Indianapolis.
 The space is comprised of a record store, performance venue, and a bar serving beer, wine, and coffee drinks.
 Our mission is to be a music communal space for local and traveling musicians.
 We serve as a meeting ground for musicians of different types and ages along with music aficionados throughout the region.

-Find more Square Cat Vinyl Events and Music events in Indianapolis
+Find more Music events in Indianapolis